leeeeeroyj/splat-pp/README.md

 ### NSGadget_Teensy and the Teensy core

-NSGadget_Teensy is not a standard Arduino library — it works by patching USB descriptor and driver files directly into the Teensy core.
+NSGadget_Teensy is not a standard Arduino library.
+It works by patching USB descriptor and driver files directly into the Teensy core.
 The setup script uses the [dmadison/NSGadget_Teensy](https://github.com/dmadison/NSGadget_Teensy) fork, which includes compatibility updates through Teensyduino 1.56.
 Additional patches are applied by the script for compatibility with Teensyduino 1.60.0.

 ### Cursor coordinate system

-The cursor origin `(0, 0)` is the **top-left** corner of the Post Printer canvas.
+The cursor origin `(0, 0)` is the top-left corner of the Post Printer canvas.
 The sketch's `runMacro()` function ensures the cursor is reset there by holding the left analog stick fully up-left for 7 seconds before `drawImage()` is called.

----

-## License

-MIT